Overcoming Trials

 2. Trusting God in the valley includes walking forward when you don’t understand what God is doing.

-However, at times, we cannot know or understand God’s ways.
+Nevertheless, at times, we cannot know or understand God’s ways.
+We can only see part of the story.

 Friend, your story is bigger than what you can see.

 The key is to keep walking and keep obeying God, especially when you don’t understand the purpose.
+Today, I encourage you to keep putting one foot in front of the other as you walk through this difficult time.

 3. God wants your valley to point to his goodness.

-Keep a soft heart.
-God has not left you.
 Watch for his hand, and when you cannot see him, stand on his promises.

 Valleys aren’t comfortable.
 Our culture encourages us to arrange our lives around comfort.
-However, when we arrange our lives to pursue comfort, we often lose access to the precise instruments that will bring our prayers to fruition.
+However, when we arrange our lives to pursue comfort, we lose access to the precise instruments that will bring our prayers to fruition.

 In the valley, we come to know Christ more deeply as we share in his sufferings, ache with broken hearts, and have nowhere to turn but his everlasting arms.
+We learn to trust God by enduring situations in which trusting him is difficult.
+Life’s valleys teach us to trust God.
+In this way, they often hold the answers to our prayers.

 James reminds us that we can count trials as pure joy because they bring us to maturity and completion (see James 1:2-4).

-The truest kind of joy transforms us into the likeness of Christ, and this kind of transformation often requires a valley.
 Trusting God in the valley takes faith, but as we cling to him, we trust that he is forming us into the people he wants us to become.

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.